-The acquisition is in line with the strategic vision of SMS to become the leading independent supplier of smart metering solutions to suppliers in the utility sector with the highest levels of customer service.
+The acquisition is in line with the strategic vision of SMS to become the leading independent supplier of smart metering solutions to suppliers in the utility sector providing the highest levels of customer service.

-UPL is now operationally fully integrated into SMS resulting in additional income streams across both segments and is driving acceleration of the overall strategic vision of SMS' enlarged business in three key areas:
+UPL is now operationally fully integrated into SMS bringing in additional income streams across both segments and is driving acceleration of the overall strategic vision of SMS's enlarged business in three key areas:

-- drive growth opportunities through connections, metering and data management services to an expanded gas and electricity customer base; - position our business as a dual gas and electricity meter provider for the UK's future smart meter roll out programme; and - provide further opportunities to expand internationally.
+- Growth opportunities through connections, metering and data management services to an expanded gas and electricity customer base - Positioning our business as a dual gas and electricity meter provider for the UK's future smart meter rollout programme - Providing further opportunities to expand internationally

-In the first year of acquisition SMS has already added clients, including DONG Limited and TGP, to our Electricity division and extended existing contracts.
+In the first year of acquisition SMS has already added clients including DONG Limited and TGP to our Electricity customer base, as well as extending existing contracts.
 UPL's existing portfolio included customers such as Centrica, SSE and EDF, as well as Network Rail, Vodafone, Santander, Sainsbury's, O2 UK and Cable & Wireless.

-In addition to contract wins and extensions already secured through the dual fuel gas and electricity service offering, there is the further potential to work with new water industry customers.
+In addition to contract wins and extensions already secured through the dual-fuel electricity and gas service offering, there is the further potential to work with new water industry customers.

-SMS also believes there is scope to expand internationally through UPL's energy management propositions already established in Italy and the Caribbean and SMS' ADMTM device, which is currently undergoing trials across three continents.
+SMS also believes there is scope to expand internationally through UPL's energy management propositions already established in Italy and the Caribbean, and SMS's ADMTM device, which is currently undergoing trials across three continents.